appcypher/raccoon/IDEAS.md

 ```

 This idea of desugaring to concrete types is also explored with coroutines and async/await.

+# Futures, Streams, Generators

+These are implemented as state machine like in Rust.

 # Exceptions vs Result Enums